 About the Alwyn Music Festival

 The Alwyn Music Festival (originally known as the William Alwyn Festival) was founded in 2011 by the William Alwyn Foundation.
-It is an annual event taking place over about a week in early October.
+It is an annual event taking place over a ‘long-weekend’ in early October.

 With the new name the festival’s aims have stayed the same, namely to provide a platform for the music of William Alwyn and his wife, Doreen Carwithen, to support music by living British composers, as well as those contemporaneous with William Alwyn, and to continue Alwyn’s legacy as an educator through the support and encouragement of artists at the outset of their careers.